 Bridging the Virtual Gap: The Challenge for 21st Century Teenagers

-I am guessing that many of you who know or work with teenagers, or indeed are teenagers yourself, may recognize some of the familiar issues in this scenario.
-In my fifteen years working with teens as a High School Teacher and Life Coach I often encounter over one hundred students a day, many in various situations like Leah's.
-I have witnessed social changes that have required me to consider deeply the challenges teens face and where they are at.
+In my fifteen years working with teens as a High School Teacher and Professional Certified Life Coach I have often encountered many teens in situations like Leah's.
+I have witnessed social changes that have required me to consider deeply the challenges teens, parents and teachers face every day.

-Several key issues I've identified in trying to help teens include: a difficulty to communicate their needs non-violently; over-dependence on virtual relationships; poor health; and a confused morality which includes their inability to take responsibility.
-Teenagers today have been armed with a variety of reasons for their issues, from ADHD to obesity to anger management issues.
-These are often used as excuses for not having to take responsibility for their behaviors and actions.
-Not only that, but doctors, behaviorists and various professional studies point to quick fixes such as medication as convenient solutions over more painstaking, slow but real and effective routes to deal with complex social issues.
-Common sense is often belittled or even lost altogether.
+Several key issues I've identified in trying to help teens include: their difficulty to express their needs clearly; over-dependence on technology; poor health; a confused morality which includes their inability to take responsibility.
+Teenagers today have been armed with a variety of reasons and excuses for their issues: from ADHD to obesity to anger management issues.
+Doctors, behaviorists and therapists quickly point out quick fixes such as medication and therapy as the only alternatives to help our children.

-As a Life Coach and a cutting-edge High School educator my mission is to empower and help teenagers tap their creative spirit to become healthy and robust leaders and pioneers of the twenty-first century.
+As a Professional Certified Life Coach and a cutting-edge educational consultant my mission is to empower and help teenagers tap their creative spirit to become healthy and robust leaders and pioneers of the twenty-first century.
 To do this I am bridging a gap between two worlds.
 The first world is the virtual one where teens (and now parents and teachers) are absorbed into electronic social connections and entertainment, often at the expense of deeper relationships with others.
-The second world is real where communication and relationship come first, and the consequences a teen’s actions have on themselves and those around them become apparent.
+The second world is not mediated by a screen.
+It is where communication and relationship come first, and the consequences of our actions are explored and understood.

 I have been meditating for twenty five years.
 It is a ritual as important to me as sleeping and eating the right food.
 One metaphor to describe meditation is to imagine you are looking at birds flitting between tree branches.
 Birds can be all shapes and sizes doing all sorts of things.
 Similarly your thoughts may be troubling, neutral or pleasant.
 When you let something that is troubling you be like another bird in the tree —neither good nor bad—you allow yourself to become free from the intense emotions surrounding that thought.
 Approaching thoughts this way is very freeing.
 In the process you can be more objective about the thoughts in your own mind.
 You will also find yourself making different choices, especially when you are restless or upset.